 Geneva is a somewhat small city located in the state of Ohio.
 With a population of 5,880 people and two constituent neighborhoods, Geneva is the 248th largest community in Ohio.

 As is often the case in a small city, Geneva doesn't have a public transportation system that people use for their commute.

 The percentage of adults in Geneva who are college-educated is close to the national average for all communities of 21.84%: 18.61% of the adults in Geneva have a bachelor's degree or advanced degree.

-The per capita income in Geneva in 2010 was $20,371, which is lower middle income relative to Ohio and the nation.
-This equates to an annual income of $81,484 for a family of four.
+The per capita income in Geneva in 2018 was $24,454, which is lower middle income relative to Ohio and the nation.
+This equates to an annual income of $97,816 for a family of four.
 However, Geneva contains both very wealthy and poor people as well.

+Geneva is a somewhat ethnically-diverse city.
 The people who call Geneva home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Geneva residents report their race to be White, followed by Asian.
-Important ancestries of people in Geneva include English, Irish, Polish, and Italian.
+The greatest number of Geneva residents report their race to be White, followed by Black or African-American.
+Important ancestries of people in Geneva include German, Irish, Italian, English, and Polish.

 The most common language spoken in Geneva is English.
 Other important languages spoken here include Italian and Spanish.